CamilleSemelet/camillesemelet.github.io/_pages/about.md

 Hello!

-I am a PhD candidate in Economics at the University of Munich (LMU) and at the ifo Institute, working under the supervision of [Lisandra Flach](https://sites.google.com/site/lisandraflach).
+I am a PhD candidate in Economics at the University of Munich (LMU) and at the ifo Institute, working under the supervision of Lisandra Flach and Clemens Fuest.
 I am also a consultant for the World Bank.

 I visited the Stanford Graduate School of Business in Winter 2025, hosted by Juan Carlos Suárez Serrato.

-My main fields of interest are Public Finance and International Economics.
-In my dissertation, I investigate questions related to domestic and international corporate taxation, focusing on how tax policies impact firms and economies.
+I am a public economist with interests in corporate and international taxation.
+My research explores how tax policies affect the allocation of activities within and across firms.

 <!-- ---